freckle/yesod-page-cursor/README.md

 }
 ```

-If no pages remain then no token is returned
+If no pages remain then no link is returned

 ```sh
 $ curl 'some-rest.com/endpoint?next=eyJsYXN0UG9zaXRpb24iOjMsInBhcmFtcyI6WzEsbnVsbF0sImxpbWl0IjozfQ=='